kwasi23/Tooling-Lab-Template/README.md

 how many points out of 10 do you deserve on this assignment:
 I would say about an 8.
 ## Self-Reflection:
+I think that this was a hard lab.
+Though I did mistakenly complete this lab for an earlier lab.

 ### How long it took me to finish this?
+It took me about 2 days to finish this.